-- Expression Any valid unit of code that resolves to a value. - Variable A label for a piece of information used in a program.
+- Expression Any valid unit of code that resolves to a value. - Variable A placeholder for a piece of information that can change.

 Prompt: In the last lesson, we used the draw loop to make our sprites move around on the screen.
 What are some other ways we might want to make our sprites move?